cross-seed/cross-seed.org/docs/tutorials/unraid.md

 | Path (Optional) | dataDir    | /torrent/client/path/to/torrent/data | /path/to/torrent/client/data        | Read/Write  |

 :::tip
 The "dataDir" path is used only for **[data-based searching](./data-based-matching.md)**.
-If you wish to add this, you will need to go to the bottom of your container template and click on "**Add another Path, Port, Variable, Label or Device**" and select Path.
+If you wish to add this, you will need to edit the path for `dataDir`.

-The container path will need to "mirror" how your torrent client views this directory.
+The container path for `cross-seed` will need to be the same as how your torrent client's container path is configured.
 :::

 ### Port Mappings